AndyCatch/dotcom/README.md

 Setting up a project to prototype custom code for my folio.

 Roadmap:
-Make styles modular with features
+</br>Make styles modular with features
-Test out Javascript features
+</br>Test out Javascript features
-Set up a repo to eventually port into a new stack
+</br>Set up a repo to eventually port into a new stack